1508/uitest-boilerplate/README.md

 The tests are then run as a npm run script.
 To do so, run `npm test`

-To easier run the tests locally, for instance if you want to only run a single or group of tests for debuggin/settup up.
+To easier run the tests locally, for instance if you want to only run a single or group of tests for debugging/setup.
 Its recomended to install codeceptjs locally.

 To do so, run a `npm install -g codeceptjs`